-A more detailed comparison of the steady values at high and low load between the strain gauge measured integral loads and the reconstructed loads is plotted in Fig. 20, alongside the deviations of the reconstructed loads to the strain gauge measured loads.
+A more detailed comparison of the steady values at high and low loads between the strain-gauge-measured integral loads and the reconstructed loads is plotted in Fig. 20, alongside the deviations of the reconstructed loads to the straingauge-measured loads.
 The two methods give similar load levels.
 Deviations differ between the load signals.
-The good agreement in terms of steady loads indicates good performance of this reconstruction approach with maximum deviations of 11%.
+The good agreement in terms of steady loads indicates good performance of this reconstruction approach with maximum deviations of 11 %.

-The slight overprediction of reconstructed loads for the $M{\rm flap}$ and $M{\rm aero}$ on the one hand and the underprediction of $F{\rm thrust}$ is attributed to a higher influence of the larger radii.
-For the first two signals the blade acts as a lever arm for the sectional forces, thus giving them a higher weighting.
-In contrast the sectional forces are added without considering a lever arm for $F{\rm thrust}$.
+The slight overprediction of reconstructed loads for the M{flap} and M{aero} , on the one hand, and the underprediction of F{thrust} is attributed to a higher influence of the larger radii.
+For the first two signals, the blade acts as a lever arm for the sectional forces, thus giving them a higher weighting.
+In contrast, the sectional forces are added without considering a lever arm for F{thrust} .